Jan 21, 2023 · Blogging

 What This Means for You

-For social media managers, the action list is short and ruthless.
+The action list is short and ruthless.

 The Bigger Picture

 The traffic-source report has always been an imperfect document, but in 2026 the gap between what social actually drives and what analytics can prove is wider than it’s ever been.
-The social media managers who win this year aren’t the ones with the biggest follower counts, they’re the ones who can walk into a budget meeting with clean attribution data and show, link by link, what each platform contributed.
+The marketers who win this year aren’t the ones with the biggest follower counts, they’re the ones who can walk into a budget meeting with clean attribution data and show, link by link, what each platform contributed.
 Tag every link, shorten through a tool you control, and stop letting “direct” take credit for work your channels did.

-What is dark social in social media analytics?
+What is dark social in analytics?

 Why does my direct traffic spike on days I post on Instagram?